-Most AHA surveys do not cover a January-to-December calendar year for every hospital.
-The numbers of hospitals for 1988-1991 are based on the HCUP calendar year version of the AHA Annual Survey files.
-To create a calendar year reporting period, data from the AHA surveys must be apportioned in some manner across calendar years.
-Survey responses were converted to calendar year periods for 1988-1991 by merging data from adjacent survey years.
-The numbers of hospitals for 1992-2002 are based on the AHA Annual Survey files.
+Most AHA Annual Survey files do not cover a January-to-December period for every hospital.
+The numbers of hospitals for 1988-1991 are based on adjusted versions of the files which we created by apportioning the data from adjacent survey files across calendar years.
+The numbers of hospitals for later years are based on the unadjusted AHA Annual Survey files.